acoppes/acoppes/site/_drafts/metagame-and-ships.markdown

 GIF

 I didn't play too much with this Ship but I liked the double ray on start, it feels more powerful, and I like it moves faster than the other one.
 I still don't feel it so different than the main one but maybe it is ok since I needed a test of having a different "starting" values.
 However, I will probably continue playing with its balance and with how the weapon behaves.
 I imagine one change could be that the rays do some attack pattern or increase a bit the speed penalty while using the mining device but make it really more powerful.
-Or maybe change it to be more like a lighting charges that do some random spot attacks and some stat improvements could be to control it a bit better.
+Or maybe change it to be more like a electric/lighting charges that do some random spot attacks and some stat improvements could be to control it a bit better.

 ### The Bomber

-The other one is a long range one, it fires mining bombs.
-It doesn't have movement penalty while using the mining device (at least for now) and it is a bit more resistant but it is slower.
-It has its own stats for the bombs blast damage and radius.
+The other one is a long range one, it fires mining bombs from the "mining devices" (not weapons!).
+It doesn't have movement penalty while using the mining device (at least for now) and it is a bit more resistant but it is slower in general.
+It has stats to upgrade for the bombs blast damage and radius.

 * Slow
 * Long range